 WHAT WE DO

 Thomas's Foundation operates in London and Nepal.
-We deliver the four core programmes listed below, to provide educational opportunities which help pupils to reach their full potential.
+We deliver the three core programmes listed below, to provide educational opportunities which help pupils to reach their full potential.

 If you would like more information on Bursary applications please contact Thomas’s Foundation, Administrator,